-Women with inflammatory conditions such as psoriasis, chronic inflammatory states (rheumatoid arthritis, lupus, etc.) have a higher risk of suffering from a heart attack or stroke, so will need more regular screenings.
+Women with inflammatory conditions like psoriasis or chronic inflammatory states like rheumatoid arthritis or lupus have a higher risk of suffering from a heart attack or stroke, so will need more regular screenings.

 Work with your primary care provider or heart specialist to create an action plan.
 There are many things you can do to maintain a heart-healthy lifestyle and to dramatically reduce your risk of heart disease and stroke.
 Keep in mind that using birth control pills and smoking boosts your risk of heart disease by 20%, so you'll want to be screened more frequently.